 - Tech stack: related to your current hardware (servers, computers and other types of devices) and software infrastructure, ecosystem and SDLC tooling, for example version control system, encryption method, third-party integration, programming language, database support, file format support, etc.

-- Current software architectural decisions: for example, the use of micro services, API gateways, message queues, cloud infrastructure and even upcoming migrations or refactoring projects as major versions (i.e. with breaking changes), etc.
+- Current software architectural decisions: evaluate whether the tool should support for example, the use of micro services, API gateways, message queues, certain types of protocols, cloud infrastructure and even upcoming migrations or refactoring projects, upgrades to major versions (e.g., with breaking changes), etc.

 - SDLC Type: teams may need to change from Kanban to Scrum or different teams might have customized (if not conflicting) SDLC processes which requirements and deliverables must be satisfied by the tool.

 - Team composition: the roles, disciplines and seniorities of the teams can impact how fast and well a tool can be adopted and used.